sivadotblog/sivadotblog/content/post/4-key-components-of-your-websites-homepage/index.md

 Is your message clear to your customers/clients?
 Does your brand message directly target your customer base?
 Let's say you are running a workout studio and your customers are working moms.

-Your message should look like “Short, meaningful workouts for wonderful moms like you!
+Your message should look like "Short, meaningful workouts for wonderful moms like you!
 Join us!”

 This translates into your brand message: